madcoda9000/unicorn-i3/README.md

 3. **rofi menu**

-   Rofi menu (win + space) is configured using a rhino linus unicorn theme.
-You can search for files, commands and installed applications by selection the matching button un the bottom of the rofi dialog.
+   Rofi menu (win + space) is configured using a rhino linux unicorn theme.
+You can search for files, commands and installed applications by selection the matching button on the bottom of the rofi dialog.

    ![](screenshots/rofi.png)